deepfried00/CosmoNest/README.md

 # CosmoNest

-Installation for pc: download click on CosmoNest!_0.zip, unzip, and instal!!
+Installation for pc: download click on CosmoNest!_0.zip, unzip, and install!!

 Installation for android: download click on CosmoNest!_1.apk ( install and play) or CosmoNest!_1.zip, unzip, and instal and play !!